 This is the first of a three part series I am going to put together on what golfers need to know about training their bodies to give them the potential to create more club head speed.
+In this part, I will be discussing ground force and leg strength.
 The next two will be x-factor, and x-factor stretch.
 The aim is to keep it very simple, and provide some information and exercises you can put into use immediately.
-If you enjoy the content, I have created Fit For Golf Online Training Programs, designed to improve your golfing body.
+If you enjoy the content, I have created the Fit For Golf App, which has a range of programs designed to improve your golfing body.
 The advice in the articles and programs are a combination of my beliefs based on experience, and the scientific research I have studied.

-I have experienced clients significantly increase their club head speeds as a result of their training.
+I have observed clients significantly increase their club head speed as a result of the training programs I prescribe.
 One of the reasons I believe this occurs is through a strong emphasis on developing the ability to push force into the ground through various types of jumping, squatting, deadlifting, lunging etc. As we know, if more force is pushed into the ground, there is a greater force transferred back into the body.
 More force transferred back into the body provides potential for more club head speed.
 I theorise that this increased force from the ground also gives the golfer a more stable base enabling them to rotate harder.
 Weak lower bodies, low levels of ground force, and unstable bases do not provide a good platform for powerful athletic motions.

 Our muscles are what enable us to perform movement and produce force.

-Try 3 sets of 5 reps each side, 3 times per week.
+Try approximately 3-5 sets of 3-5 reps 2-3 times per week.
 As your strength increases, add weight.

 The information I provided in this short piece is just the tip of the iceberg in optimally preparing your body for golf.
-If you like what you read, you may be interested in availing of the Fit For Golf Online Training Programs which are being used by amateurs and pro’s across the world.
-You can receive 20% off by entering FFG20 in the coupon bar at checkout.
+If you like what you read, you may be interested in the Fit For Golf App which is being used by thousands of amateurs across the world and a number of tour pros!

 Please feel free to share, tag, and ask any questions.